National communism: 19th century

 During the decade of the 1840s, communist came into general use to describe those who hailed the left-wing of the Jacobin Club of the French Revolution as their ideological forefathers.
 In 1847, the Communist League was founded in London.
 The League asked Marx and Engels to draft The Communist Manifesto, which was adopted by the league and published in 1848.
 The Communist Manifesto included a number of views of the role of the nation in the implementation of the manifesto.
 The preamble says that The Communist Manifesto arose from Europeans from various nations coming together in London to publish their shared views, aims, and tendencies.
 Chapter one then discusses how the rise of the bourgeoisie has led to globalization and the place of national issues.

 In Marxism and the Muslim World, Maxime Rodinson wrote: "Classical Marxism, for once faithful to Marx himself, postulates that a socialist state cannot be imperialist.
 But no proof is provided to support this thesis."
-According to Roman Rozdolsky: "When the Manifesto says that the workers 'have no country', this refers to the bourgeois national state, not to nationality in the ethnical sense.
+According to Roman Rosdolsky: "When the Manifesto says that the workers 'have no country', this refers to the bourgeois national state, not to nationality in the ethnical sense.
 The workers 'have no country' because according to Marx and Engels, they must regard the bourgeois national state as a machinery for their oppression and after they have achieved power they will likewise have 'no country' in the political sense, inasmuch as the separate socialist national states will be only a transitional stage on the way to the classless and stateless society of the future, since the construction of such a society is possibly only on the international scale."